How To Tell People About My Diagnosis

 - People who know about your diagnosis may be more understanding or empathetic to difficulties you face.

-- You don’t have to try to hide your autism
+- You don’t have to try to hide or mask your autism – this is very exhausting!

 Negatives could be:

-- It may be difficult to fit in
+- It may be even more difficult to fit in.

 Consider where and when you will tell the person.
 A quiet private space, at a time that you are both free and have time to discuss in full is best.